Updated: August 5, 2026

 Mobile apps are a big deal —for consumers, brands, and developers alike.
-Consumers spend an estimated 5 hours per day using mobile apps in 2023, across various categories, from social media and entertainment to business, productivity, and banking.
+In 2025, consumers spent 5.3 trillion hours using mobile apps across categories ranging from social media and entertainment to business, productivity, and banking.
+Global consumer spending across mobile apps also reached $167 billion.

-The two most prominent platforms, Apple iOS and Google Android, account for the vast majority of the market.
-In 2023, Apple reported annual revenue across apps available in the App Store of more than $1.1 trillion.
-Google Play has many third-party apps with over a billion installs on Android devices.
+The two most prominent platforms, Apple iOS and Google Android, account for the vast majority of the mobile operating system market.
+In 2025, Apple’s App Store ecosystem facilitated more than $1.4 trillion in billings and sales.
+Google Play Protect now scans more than 350 billion Android apps daily.

 In this guide, we’ll: